Right-wing populism: China

-Right-wing populism in India primarily centres around Hindu nationalism, cultural conservatism and neoliberal economic reform.
-The ruling Bharatiya Janata Party (BJP), led by Prime Minister Narendra Modi, is a right-wing to far-right political party, closely associated with the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
-The BJP and the RSS promote Hindutva, a Hindu nationalist ideology which was formulated in 1922 by Vinayak Damodar Savarkar; it was inspired by the rise of European Fascism at the time.

-Other key right-wing populist figures include Amit Shah, a chief strategist of the BJP, and Yogi Adityanath, the Chief Minister of Uttar Pradesh.
+Since Xi Jinping became the CCP General Secretary in 2012, the Chinese Communist Party (CCP) has been characterized by scholars as adapting views and policies closely related to right-wing populism, particularly on socio-cultural issues as well as foreign policy.

 Japan

+In Japan, the Shinzo Abe and Sanae Takaichi administrations have been described as authoritarian populism or nationalistic populism.

-Right-wing populism in Japan encompasses two distinct factions.
+Right-wing populist parties in Japan encompasses two distinct factions.
 One faction includes conservatives such as Nippon Ishin no Kai, who are either unaffiliated with or opposed to the Liberal Democratic Party's (LDP) 1955 System.
-The other faction resembles Western far-right populists and includes parties such as Japan First Party, Sanseito, and the Conservative Party of Japan.
+The other faction resembles Western far-right populists and includes parties such as Japan First Party, Sanseitō, and the Conservative Party of Japan.